A household is either a single person or members of the same family who live together. A family includes people who are:

 As is the case now, it is the individual HMO that is required to be licensed and not the building within which the HMO is situated.
-This means that where a building has two flats and each is occupied by 5 persons living in 2 or more households, each flat will require a separate HMO licence.
+This means that where a building has two flats and each is occupied by five persons living in two or more households, each flat will require a separate HMO licence.

-With this type of property the landlord has to comply with certain regulations and requirements to make sure that it is safe, in particular with regards to fire.
+With this type of property the landlord has to comply with certain regulations and requirements to make sure that it is safe, in particular in regard to fire.
 In the first instance, speak to your landlord and ask.
-If you find your landlord is un co-operative you can also inform us here by emailing in so we have a note of your address.
+If you find your landlord is un co-operative you can also inform us by email so we have a note of your address.
 We will then contact your landlord to investigate.

 The Council has adopted standards of fitness and management for HMOs, which are designed to help reduce the risk of fire and to make sure that people living in shared houses or flats have decent facilities.
-A copy of the standards can be found in related publications below.
 Extra responsibilities for HMO landlords include taking into account:

 - general management of the property